shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-Also, you can use [PostCSS Logical](https://github.com/csstools/postcss-logical) plugin that add fallbacks for each logical property used.
+Also, you can use the [PostCSS Logical](https://github.com/csstools/postcss-logical) plugin, which adds a fallback for each logical property used.

-## CSS Naming Convention
+## CSS Naming Conventions
-In general, avoid naming CSS classes with names that are too attached to the element.
-Use a name that can be extracted to a reusable component.
+In general, avoid giving CSS classes names that are tied to their elements.
+Use names that can be extracted to reusable components.
 Consider the following:

 ```html
 <div class="c-section">